shegol2020/a11y-collection/README.md

 >
 > Morten Rand-Hendriksen, linkedin learining course

-This is my collection of materials I've found about accessibility, mostly for frontend development but also for general understanding.
+This is collection of materials I've found about accessibility, mostly for frontend development.

-I add dates to links, because this can be useful as information quickly becomes outdated.
+I try add dates to links, because this can be useful as information quickly becomes outdated.

 ## How to

-### hide content from screen readers
+### ...hide content from screen readers
 * [aria-hidden](https://a11y-101.com/development/aria-hidden), if you want the content to be accessible to the sighted

-### hide visual content
+### ...hide visual content
 For example, some description for visual impared users that you want to hide from screen
 * screen-reader-only class for css, [examples](https://github.com/LinkedInLearning/simplifying-web-development-with-accessibility-best-practices-2883015/blob/main/03_02/index.html)

-### make accessible hamburger menu
+### ...make accessible hamburger menu
 briefly: hide picture, make wrapper a button, add aria-label, aria-expanded when open.
 articles: [1](https://uxdesign.cc/create-an-accessible-hamburger-menu-869b0301cfd7), [2](https://medium.com/@linlinghao/accessibility-for-hamburger-menu-a37fa9617a89), [3](https://www.accede-web.com/en/guidelines/rich-interface-components/hamburger-menu/).

-### make accessible product card
+### ...make accessible product card
 [how to make whole card a link](https://css-tricks.com/block-links-the-search-for-a-perfect-solution/)